Larry Day: Early life

-Day was also drawn to theater and acting.
-A natural performer who loved being onstage, he took part in several productions while at Tyler and at the Cheltenham Township Art Center (now Cheltenham Center for the Arts), where he became a central figure.
-In 1950, he played the lead in Oscar Wilde’s The Importance of Being Earnest, and on November 3 of that year, performed under the name Larry Regan with the Palette Players of the Cheltenham Township Art Center in Ayn Rand’s Night of January 16, staged at the Collingswood, N.J.
-Masonic Lodge.
+At Tyler, he studied fresco techniques, which he later credited as the foundation for his use of thinly painted surfaces.
+In 1948, Day saw the exhibition, Henry Matisse: Retrospective Exhibition of Paintings, Drawings and Sculpture, organized in collaboration with the Artist, at the Philadelphia Museum of Art.
+The directness of Matisse's work struck Day as radically different from the academic methods he was learning, thus influencing his understanding of painting.
+Day was also drawn to theater and acting, participating in several productions while at Tyler and at the Cheltenham Township Art Center (now Cheltenham Center for the Arts).
+In 1950, he played the lead in Oscar Wilde’s The Importance of Being Earnest, and on November 3 of that year, performed under the name Larry Regan with the Palette Players of the Cheltenham Township Art Center in Ayn Rand’s Night of January 16th, staged at the Collingswood, New Jersey Masonic Lodge.